 How Many Days Should You Spend in Delhi?

 Three days is the perfect amount of time to spend in Delhi.

 Well, there are three main areas in the city.

 You’ve got crumbling, chaotic Old Delhi, once the magnificent walled city of Shahjahanabad in the 17th century.
 This area is all about the culture shock, with so many sights and sounds and smells to absorb at once.

 There’s New Delhi, which was created by the British when they decided to build a new capital in India — this part is all about the gleaming buildings, government structures, and a sense of a little more order.

 It therefore makes sense to devote at least one day to each of these three distinct areas.
-I spent my first day in town wandering through Old Delhi, my second day marvelling at New Delhi, and my third day unwinding in South Delhi.
+I recommend spending your first day in town wandering through Old Delhi, your second day marvelling at New Delhi, and your third day unwinding in South Delhi.